Skip to main content

 Location: The Cove Market Street San Francisco, CA

-As artificial intelligence (AI) agents become more capable of using tools, coordinating workflows, and automating digital tasks, developers and founders are looking at what comes next.
-The most challenging — and most valuable — problems in science and industry require systems that can simulate physics, test outcomes, and predict future states.
+As artificial intelligence (AI) agents became more capable of using tools, coordinating workflows, and automating digital tasks, developers and founders began to consider what came next.
+The most challenging—and most valuable—problems in science and industry required systems that could simulate physics, test outcomes, and predict future states.

-Join the conversation with Basis Research Institute, as operators, innovators, and Mintz attorneys discuss where today’s agents reach their limits and what becomes possible when AI can model and simulate the world instead of simply navigating it.
+Basis Research Institute convened a conversation with operators, innovators, and Mintz attorneys to discuss where today’s agents reached their limits and what became possible when AI could model and simulate the world rather than simply navigate it.

-After the panel discussion designed for AI companies, venture capital funds and investors across the Bay Area are invited to connect over cocktails and hors d’oeuvres.
-The reception creates space for networking between local investors and the founders and engineers advancing cutting-edge AI work.
+Following the panel discussion, AI companies, venture capital funds, and investors from across the Bay Area connected over cocktails and hors d’oeuvres.
+The reception created space for networking between local investors and the founders and engineers advancing cutting‑edge AI work.

-• Where agent systems face limits and how world models unlock new capabilities
+• Where agent systems faced limitations and how world models unlocked new capabilities

 • Why the next category‑defining AI companies might be built on prediction and simulation, not just automation